China, Russia urge UNSC to end key sanctions on North Korea | Law-Order

 The long list of construction and humanitarian items that would be exempt from sanctions includes bulldozers and firefighting vehicles; materials for railways and traffic control; air conditioners and radiators for heating; iron or steel parts for roofs and windows; screws and bolts; sewing needles and vacuum cleaners; kitchen utensils and equipment; agricultural equipment, bicycles and fire extinguishers.

-On the political front, the China-Russia draft welcomed "the positive outcomes" of talks between the DPRK and South Korea and between former President Donald Trump and North Korean leader Kim Jong Un.
-At Kim's second summit with Trump in Hanoi in February 2019, negotiations faltered after the U.S. rejected North Korean demands for broad sanctions relief in exchange for a partial surrender of the North's nuclear capabilities.
+The draft would end a ban on North Korean government representatives or groups engaging in “scientific and technical cooperation.”
+It would also allow a resumption of exports of giant statues produced in the North.
+On the political front, the China-Russia draft welcomed “the positive outcomes” of talks between North and South Korea and between former US President Donald Trump and North Korean leader Kim Jong Un.
+At Kim's second summit with Trump in Hanoi in February 2019, negotiations faltered after the US rejected North Korean demands for broad sanctions relief in exchange for a partial surrender of the North's nuclear capabilities.

-The proposed resolution calls on the U.S. and DPRK to resume dialogue aimed at building lasting peace on the Korean Peninsula.
-It calls on all parties to consider taking further steps to reduce military tension and the risks of military confrontation, including by adopting a declaration or peace treaty ending the 1950-53 Korean War.
+The proposed resolution calls on the US and North Korea to resume dialogue aimed at building lasting peace on the Korean Peninsula.
+It calls on all parties to consider taking further steps to reduce military tension and the risks of military confrontation, including by adopting a declaration or peace treaty formally ending the 1950-53 Korean War.
 The war ended with an armistice, leaving the peninsula technically in a state of war.

-South Korea, which has expressed a desire for engagement with the North within the boundaries of the U.N. sanctions, did not immediately react to China and Russia's proposals for lifting sanctions on the North.
+South Korea, which has expressed a desire for engagement with North Korea within the boundaries of the UN sanctions, did not immediately react to China and Russia's proposals for lifting sanctions on the North.

 During a period of diplomacy in 2018, South Korean President Moon Jae-in met three times with North Korea's leader and vowed to resume inter-Korean economic cooperation when possible, expressing optimism that the sanctions would end and allow such projects.